Emotions

 This course does not use a textbook.
 Readings will be assigned through PDFs posted to the Brightspace page.

 All readings should be accessible to a screen reader; if you need one but the reading is not processed correctly, please let me know and I will convert it, or you may do so using this conversion tool.
-You should complete each reading in preparation for class, as listed below on the schedule.
+You should complete each reading in preparation for class, as listed below on the schedule and on Brightspace.

 Class Policies